Green Thumb Tips-May

 Move your houseplants out to the covered patio at the end of May.
 Keep them out of the wind and direct sunlight.
 Remember to check them for dryness, since they will dry out much faster than they did indoors.

-Remember to turn your houseplants a quarter turn to keep the growth from leaning toward the window and the light.
+Turn your houseplants a quarter turn periodically to keep the growth from leaning toward the window and the light.

 Fertilize your indoor plants twice a month with Jack's Classic Houseplant Special.
 A good fertilizing program will help your houseplants get their good spurt of new growth this spring.